How To Start An LLC In Maryland

-In this section, enter the street address, city, state, county and zip code of the initial principal office.
-This address can be the physical address of the LLC or it can be the address where the business records are stored.
+In this section, enter the street address, city, state, county, and zip code of the initial principal office.
+This address can be the LLC’s physical address, or it can be the address where the business records are stored.
 This may not be a PO Box.
-If there is a mailing address that is different from the business address, click on the box and enter that address.
+If there is a mailing address that is different from the Maryland business address, click on the box and enter that address.

 Enter the email address and phone number of the main contact should the Secretary of State have questions about filing the LLC.